Tech-at-DU/BotShop-iOS/P04-CollectionView-Setup/content.md

 ## Creating Item Model
 Let's start by creating a model for our items.
-Click 'cmd + N' and create a new swift file called `Item`.
+Click and create a new swift file called `Item`.

 Inside `Item.swift` add the following:

 ```
+import Foundation
+import UIKit

 struct Item{
     var title: String
     var image: UIImage